 The supervisor completes the Supervisor’s Report of Injury or Occupational Injury Form whenever an employee has or reports a work-related injury or illness.
 Email the form to Risk Management: email@example.com.
 Early notification assures prompt and effective treatment and case management.
 The report can then be sent to University’s third-party administrator, Travelers Indemnity Company, who handles all claims.

 When completing the form the supervisor should question the employee in person (or via telephone if this is not possible) to get the specific facts of the reported accident and injury and to fill out the Supervisor’s Report of Injury or Occupational Illness Form.

 The form must be completed in its entirety.
-All information requested is necessary to assure that the personal information in Georgetown’s Genesys system is accurate and Risk Management will have the ability to contact the employee and to meet OSHA requirements.
 Care must be taken in reporting non-witnessed accidents to report in the third person using words such as employee states, claims or alleges.

-If the supervisor has further information that he/she thinks is pertinent, that information should be communicated to Risk Management by phone.
+If the supervisor has further information that he/she thinks is pertinent, that information should be communicated to Risk Management.

 The information contained in the Supervisor’s Report of Injury or Occupational Injury Form is used to complete the mandated Workers’ Compensation Act of the District of Columbia Employer’s First Report of Occupational Injury or Disease.

 - The Workers’ Compensation Leave Form

 - Return to Work Clearance